SIBO Symptoms, Causes, Testing & Diagnosis

 2. Organix Dysbiosis Test

-This functional medicine lab tests the urine for by-products of yeast or bacteria in the small intestine.
+This functional medicine SIBO test runs urine for by-products of yeast or bacteria in the small intestine.
 If your small intestine is housing a yeast or bacterial overgrowth, byproducts will appear in your urine, indicating their presence.
 This test is much easier for patients and only requires a single urine specimen.
-Yet, it does not determine whether your SIBO is hydrogen or methane-dominant.
+Yet, it does not determine whether your bacterial overgrowth is hydrogen or methane-dominant.

 3. Comprehensive Stool Test